pamolloy/docs-spectre-importer/docs/install/docker.md

 ## Docker and IP addresses

-If you run the Spectre / Salt Edge importer, the IP address you need to contact Firefly III isn't 127.0.0.1, even when you run Firefly III on the same machine.
+If you run the Spectre importer through Docker the IP address you need to contact Firefly III is **not** `127.0.0.1`, even when you run Firefly III on the same machine.
 Docker uses an internal network.
-There's a good chance your Firefly III installation has an IP address that starts with 172.17.
+There's a good chance your Firefly III installation has an IP address that starts with `172.17`.
 You can find out the internal IP address of Firefly III using this command:

 ```bash
 docker inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' CONTAINER
 ```

-Instead of `CONTAINER`, use the container ID of your Firefly III installation.
+Instead of `CONTAINER`, use the container ID of your Firefly III container.

 If your Firefly III installation is online, you can also use the web address.
 If you want to, you can generate a Personal Access Token on the [demo site](https://demo.firefly-iii.org/) and use the demo site as a test.
-Keep in mind that the demo site is public to everybody so everyone will see what you import.
+Keep in mind that the demo site is **public** to everybody so everyone will see what you import.

 ### Example scripts for a full setup

 The commands below set up a basic MariaDB instance and an installation of Firefly III.
-It will then start the Spectre / Salt Edge importer.
+It will then start the Spectre importer.
 This is just to show you what the relationship is between these different Docker images.

 ```bash
 # run a basic MariaDB instance.